Crushing the Myth of Late-Stage Capitalism

 Sometimes, a problem will cause people to be harmed before the free-market process can correct it.
 A certain amount of harm is expected in any system.
 Still, we should take steps to avoid severe or recurring harm, as long as those steps don’t cause too many unintended consequences.

 Limited democratic government regulation is an excellent way to handle this.
 A good example is regulation solving the problem of air pollution in cities.
-EPA regulations reduced smog and improved air quality and health outcomes for people living in cities, a tradeoff that was worth the downside of reducing industrial output.
+EPA regulations reduced smog and improved air quality.
+This likely resulted in better health for people living in cities, a tradeoff that you can argue was worth the downside of reducing industrial output.

 But we should always err on the side of as little regulation as possible and ensure that any regulation can be repealed if it turns out to be too onerous.
 Regulation doesn’t just prevent problems, it also creates them by preventing solutions to future concerns.
 For example, we could now have practically unlimited cheap, clean, carbon-free energy; however, some environmental groups have made it so it’s currently impossible or too expensive to develop nuclear power plants because of their stance against the production of any amount of nuclear waste.